Heirloom seeds

 June

-Ivory Garden is a short compact plant with a snow white center and contrasting green frilly outer leaves.
+Ivory Garden is a short compact kale with a snow white center and contrasting green frilly outer leaves.
+It has a strong flavour and is reminiscent of cabbage with a robust earthy finish.

 July

 It is also a good time to start seeds indoors or in a green house for Spring.
-Check out the tomato Grosse Lisse, the eggplant Ping Tung Long or Wild Thyme for a change.
+Check out the eggplant Ping Tung Long or the beefsteak tomato, Santorini.

 .